Skip to main content

 How can instructors look back at class content in response to a former student requesting a letter of recommendation?

 Professors can review past grade information in WaveNet, the official location for final academic grades.
 After students graduate from Pepperdine, however, their network accounts will be disabled and then removed.
-Once alumni network account deactivation happens, their information on Courses/Sakai will no longer be visible within the LMS.
-This means that roughly 90 days after graduation, professors will not be able to view or access past class information for alumni.
-Instructors are encouraged to download any data that may need to be preserved for longer than 5 years.
+Once the alumni network account deactivation happened, their information on Courses/Sakai was no longer visible within the LMS.
+This means that roughly 90 days after graduation, professors could not view or access past class information for alumni.
+Instructors were encouraged to download any data that may need to be preserved for longer than 5 years.

 How do I handle grade disputes if student content in Courses/Sakai is removed after five years?